crimlog/api/README.md

 ## Integration Testing

 Integration (e2e) testing was designed in accordance with the principles established by [nodejs-integration-tests-best-practices](https://github.com/testjavascript/nodejs-integration-tests-best-practices).
-A GitHub workflow is ran on all pull requests into `dev` that executes the integration test suites defined in the `test/` directory.
+A GitHub workflow is run on all pull requests into `dev` that executes the integration test suites defined in the `test/` directory.

 ### Creating an Integration Test